techmaurice/fidoo/DOCUMENTATION.md

 which returns a Javascript object.

 Arguments matchingMethod and disablePriority are optional and default to what is configured.
 If matchingMethod is "strict", matching PUIDs are only returned when _all_ matches are satisfied for that particular signature (BOF or BOF + EOF or BOF + VAR or BOF +  VAR + EOF).

-If matchingMethod is "relaxed", matching PUIDs are returned if only BOF matches.
+If matchingMethod is "relaxed", matching PUIDs are returned if at least BOF matches.

 Arguments filename and mimetype are optional, but if these are supplied you will get a richer resultset returned with information about the file extension and mimetype.